mekaron/articles/agilecontent/agilecontentcreation.md

 Then, make a first version really fast, that outlines your ideas.
 Your MVP should potentially reach the goal that you are aiming for with your content.
 At the intersection of maximizing the work not done and potentially reaching your goal is where your MVP lies.

 The goal of your MVP can be a number of things: it can be to see whether the topic is of any interest to anyone, to test whether your content is indeed answering to the goal you are trying to achieve and/or to get as much information from your collaborators or users in order to improve on your content.
+When you are working collaboratively with other authors and/or editors, the MVP can be even just an outline of what you are trying to convey.

-When you are working collaboratively with other authors and/or editors, the MVP can be just an outline of what you are trying to convey.
-When you are publishing to the world, you might want to make the piece a bit more attractive by adding a picture and an appealing title, so that people are inclined to read your piece.
+Just like in software development, your MVP must be a tiny slice of your entire product.
+So make sure your story is done, and ready to be elaborated on.

-And then: PUBLISH.
+And then: PUBLISH early in order to succeed sooner.
 Either to your collaborators, peers, or the world.
 Make sure you get the feedback you need.
 Ask people very specific questions about whether it is reaching the goal you have in mind.

 Make sure your readers, whether they are collaborators, peers and reviewers can give their feedback in a shared tool, preferably with excellent version control and always in the cloud.
 If you can get a conversation between your readers going, you know you're onto something good!